 The network is run by Linnaeus University and has existed since 2017.
 It is growing rapidly and has about 650 registered members.

 From 2021, Make Music Matter! is being implemented with the support of Signatur Foundation Sweden, alongside with other partners, so that all children will have the opportunity to develop different skills in and through music.

 Make Music Matter!
-STORIES #ForABetterDay is a new and unique collaboration between Make Music Matter!, Linnaeus University, Tim Bergling Foundation and Signatur Foundation Sweden.
+STORIES #ForABetterDay is a unique collaboration between Make Music Matter!, Linnaeus University, Tim Bergling Foundation and Signatur Foundation Sweden.

-The project will start in the Autumn of 2021 and run until 2022.
+The project started Autumn of 2021 and run until 2022.
 It is a school project with a strong focus on music, creativity, digital technology and well-being.
 The project also deals with the story of the world artist Avicii, where the students get to work with Avicii’s music in their own music productions.
 The school project STORIES #ForABetterDay is about all people having a story to tell, a story about life that others need to hear.